Norok-The-Diablo/Minesweeper.nvim/README.md

 Requires Neovim version 0.7 or above.
 ## How to play

 Install it using your favourite package manager like any other plugin.
-For instance ```Plug 'Norok-The-Diablo/Minesweeper.nvim'``` then run
+For instance ```Plug 'Norok-The-Diablo/minesweeper.nvim'``` run it with
-`:minesweeper` and pray that it works properly, I guess.
+`:Minesweeper`

 - Press `!` to flag a square.
 - Press `?` to mark a square for later.